milkv-duo/milkv-duo-buildroot-sdk/README.md

 docker exec -it duodocker /bin/bash -c "cd /home/work && cat /etc/issue && ./build.sh [board]"
 ```

 Note that the `./build.sh [board]` at the end of the command is the same as the previous usage in the one-click compilation instructions in Ubuntu 22.04.
-Use `./build.sh` can see how to use the command, use `./ build.sh lunch` can bring up the interactive selection menu, use `./build.sh [board]` to directly compile the target version, `[board]` can be replaced with:
+Use `./build.sh` can see how to use the command, use `./ build.sh launch` can bring up the interactive selection menu, use `./build.sh [board]` to directly compile the target version, `[board]` can be replaced with:
 ```
 milkv-duo
 milkv-duo256m